Logo

 Magic Johnson was drafted first overall in 1979 by the Los Angeles Lakers.

-Magic Johnson became the only rookie to win the NBA Finals MVP award, and his clutch performance is still regarded as one of the finest in NBA history.
+Magic Johnson became the only rookie to win the NBA Finals MVP award, with his performance in the clutch regarded among the best in NBA history.

 Magic Johnson became one of four players to win NCAA and NBA championships in consecutive years.